 State Taxes on Marijuana

-States that have legalized marijuana have also subjected marijuana businesses to various taxes.
-Although marijuana taxes and tax rates vary from state to state, each state taxes the sale of pot in some way.
-While all states impose a sales tax on marijuana, some states also impose an excise tax on the sale of the drug.
-In Alaska, for example, an excise tax is imposed on the transfer or sale of marijuana from a cultivation facility to a retail store or marijuana product manufacturing facility.
+States that have legalized marijuana subject marijuana businesses to various taxes.
+Although marijuana tax rates vary from state to state, each state taxes the retail sale of marijuana in some way.
+All states impose a sales tax on marijuana.
+Some states also impose an excise tax.
+Alaska imposes an excise tax on the transfer or sale of marijuana from a cultivation facility to a retail store.

-In Washington, a person who holds a producer, processor, or retailer marijuana business license is subject to a business and occupation tax, which applies to the business's gross receipts.
-The business owner must also collect sales tax on retail transactions and remit it to the Washington State Department of Revenue.
-Washington also imposes an excise tax which, prior to July 1, 2015, was levied on producers, processors, and retailers but is now imposed on retail customers.
+In Washington, a person who holds a cannabis cultivation, processor, or retailer marijuana business license is subject to a business and occupation tax.
+This applies to the business's gross receipts.
+The business owner must also collect sales tax on retail transactions and pay it to the Washington State Department of Revenue.

-In Colorado, marijuana retailers are required to have a sales tax license.
-If a business sells both medical and retail marijuana, the business must have a sales tax license for each type of marijuana, even if the medical and retail marijuana is sold at the same location.
-In addition, a business engaged in selling medical marijuana in Colorado is required to charge a state sales tax plus local sales taxes.
-For retail marijuana, the business is required to charge the state sales tax, a state marijuana sales tax, and any local sales taxes.
-The Colorado Department of Revenue has a helpful section on its website that provides answers to common questions regarding marijuana taxes in the state.
+Colorado requires marijuana retailers to have a sales tax license.
+If a business sells medical and retail marijuana, then the business must have a sales tax license for each type of marijuana.
+This applies even when a location sells both medical and retail marijuana.
+Colorado requires a business engaged in selling medical marijuana to charge a state sales tax plus local sales tax.
+Selling retail marijuana requires the business to charge a state sales tax, a state marijuana sales tax, and any local sales taxes.

-As with other states in which marijuana is medically and recreationally available, California also imposes taxes on marijuana.
-A business that sells marijuana (including marijuana products) must register for the California Department of Tax and Fee Administration (CDTFA) for a seller's permit and file sales and use tax returns regularly.
-In addition, California imposes a 15% excise tax upon purchasers of marijuana.
-There is also a cultivation tax imposed on marijuana cultivators.
-The cultivation tax is only imposed on harvested cannabis that enters the commercial market, and the rate is different depending on if it's marijuana leaves or flowers.
+California also imposes taxes on marijuana.
+A business that sells marijuana must register with the California Department of Tax and Fee Administration (CDTFA) for a seller's permit.
+It must also file routine tax returns.
+California imposes a 15 percent excise tax upon purchasers of marijuana.
+California also imposes a cultivation tax upon marijuana cultivators that grow the crop.
+This cultivation tax is only imposed on harvested cannabis that enters the commercial market.

 Marijuana Business and Federal Taxes

-Generally speaking, a business is able to make various tax deductions - such as rent, utility bills, and employee wages - for money spent on business operations.
-More specifically, a business expense is tax deductible if it's an "ordinary, necessary and reasonable" expense for the business.
-These deductions allow a business to legally lower profits and pay less in taxes.
-Thus, it allows a business to pay taxes on net income instead of gross income.
+Generally, a business can make various tax deductions for money spent on business operations.
+A business expense is tax deductible if it's an "ordinary, necessary, and reasonable" expense for the business.
+These deductions allow a business to lower profits and pay less in taxes.
+This allows a business to pay taxes on net income instead of gross income.

-If a business is engaged in the sale of marijuana, however, it can't take advantage of any of the tax credits or business deductions that are available to other types of businesses.
-The reason behind this is the 1982 federal law in Section 280E of the Internal Revenue Code - which is still enforced by the Internal Revenue Service (IRS) - that bans all deductions and tax credits for the illegal trafficking of drugs.
-Since marijuana is still illegal under the federal government, engaging in the sale of pot is classified as illegal trafficking.
-While the IRS has provided some guidance as to how marijuana businesses can deduct for the cost of goods sold, it's just guidance and can't be cited as precedent.
+Operating a marijuana business limits tax credits or deductions.
+Marijuana businesses cannot use any that are available to other types of businesses.
+This is because a federal law in Section 280E of the Internal Revenue Code, still enforced by the Internal Revenue Service (IRS), bans all deductions and tax credits for the illegal trafficking of drugs.
+Since marijuana is still illegal under federal law, selling cannabis as a business is illegal drug trafficking.
+The IRS has provided some guidance on how marijuana businesses can deduct from the cost of goods sold.
+Guidance is a suggestion, not a law or precedent.

-The bottom line is that the IRS doesn't recognize marijuana businesses as legal for tax purposes.
-There are also additional nuanced laws regarding medical cannabis products and medical marijuana dispensaries.
+The IRS doesn't recognize marijuana businesses as legal for tax purposes.
+However, nuanced laws about medical cannabis products and medical marijuana dispensaries exist.
 So, why would anyone have to pay taxes on a business that the government doesn't even consider legal?
-Because it's still income, and everyone who earns an income must pay an income tax.
-If a person doesn't report the money he or she makes from his or her marijuana business, the IRS can prosecute the person for tax evasion.
+It's still income, and everyone who earns an income must pay an income tax.
+If a person doesn't report the money they make from their marijuana business, even cash payments, then the IRS can prosecute the person for tax evasion.